Cigna Corporation (CI) Just Got Our Attention

 Sponsored

+The average price from analysts is $311.09, which is $20.26 above the current price.
 CI currently public float of 300.26M and currently shorts hold a 1.49% ratio of that float.
-Today, the average trading volume of CI was 1.92M shares.
+Today, the average trading volume of CI was 1.93M shares.

 CI’s Market Performance